leap-stc/leap-stc.github.io/book/guides/bootcamp_guide.md

 ## Running the bootcamp

+### Prepare ahead of the event

+Bootcamp instructors should make sure that they are added to the [Bootcamp Instructors Github Team](https://github.com/orgs/leap-stc/teams/bootcamp-instructors).
+If not please reach out to one of the github organization admins to be added.

+Before the event check the following:
+- Is somebody available to add new data to the Member Data Google Sheet?
+- Can the instructors manually trigger the ["Parse Member Sheet and Add New Members" action](https://github.com/leap-stc/member_management/actions/workflows/read_sheet.yaml) (by clicking on "Run Workflow>Run Workflow" in the top right).

+### Troubleshooting during the event

 If students have trouble signin into the hub, please refer to the [FAQ](faq.cannot-log-into-hub) for troubleshooting steps.

+In case people have signed up late (i.e. their github username is *not* in the Member Data Google Sheet, instructors should collect the necessary data from the participants, add the data (including the github username) to the Member Data Google Sheet and run the ["Parse Member Sheet and Add New Members" action](https://github.com/leap-stc/member_management/actions/workflows/read_sheet.yaml) as described above.

 ## Debrief